 Did you know that each year, 132 metric tons of coal are used to produce new fibers for clothing, including bleaching and dyeing?
 The apparel industry uses 6 to 9 trillion liters of water for processing fashion so you can purchase it from stores.
 In contrast, vintage fashion costs the earth next to nothing.
 Do your bit for the future of the planet by trying retro styles with vintage clothing, and accessorize with a water relief bracelet to show your commitment to reversing environmental damage.

 Several big brands stock vintage garments like Edit Second Hand, Vestiaire Collective, and William Vintage.
-While many top fashion houses stock vintage collections that customers can buy, you can also scour online auctions for fabulous coats, bags, shoes, accessories, and various other items.
+While many top fashion houses stock vintage collections like green air force 1 that customers can buy, you can also scour online auctions for fabulous coats, bags, shoes, accessories, and various other items.